-The Canton Student Loan Foundation officially began on Oct.
-6, 1922, when thirteen people gathered to develop a revolving pool of funds to provide low-interest student loans.
+The Canton Student Loan Foundation was officially established on October 6, 1922, when thirteen people gathered to develop a revolving pool of funds to provide low-interest student loans.
 Our founders wanted to remove financial barriers so worthy local students could attend college.

 Carrie Forshee originated the idea of the Foundation.
 John L. G. Pottorf, long-time principal of McKinley High School, lent his support.
 As a principal, he was aware of deserving young people who were financially unable to attend college.
 With the help of other civic-minded community leaders, service organizations, teachers, principals, and school administrators, The Foundation was born.

 The Canton Scholarship Foundation, as it was known then, granted its first loan in 1923, to a young man who borrowed $150.
 Twenty-five years after its inception, The Foundation reported assets of $45,700.
 After fifty years, assets were $491,200.
 Today, assets are over $13,000,000!

 The mission of The Canton Student Loan Foundation is to provide low-interest loans to graduates of Stark County high-schools so that they may pursue post high-school education and training.